Processing

 new_column_value | New Column Value | The value to populate the new column with. |

-columns_to_select | Columns to Select | List of column names to select. |
+columns_to_select | Columns to Select | A list of column names to select. |

-num_rows | Number of Rows | Number of rows to return (for head/tail).
-Default: 5 |
+num_rows | Number of Rows | The number of rows to return for head/tail operations.
+The default is 5. |

 replace_value | Value to Replace | The value to replace in the column. |